 Not all content creators do every type of agreement.
-Typically, influencers will have a press kit that includes which partnerships are available and the asking rate for each.
+Typically, influencers will have a media kit that includes which partnerships are available and the asking rate for each.
 Let’s look at some of the most common forms that influencer marketing can take.

 Shout-Outs and Mentions

 Here is one of the cheaper marketing options.
 Suitable for companies on a budget, these agreements are quick and straightforward.
 As the name implies, the creator will give you a shout-out.
 They might promote your brand in their regular content or mention you in the caption.
 Either way, it gets your company’s name out there.

 Sponsored posts are straightforward, too.
 Essentially, you pay for the influencer to create a post that directly mentions your product.
 In most cases, the content focuses solely on your company’s offerings.

 Giveaways can do wonders to create a short-term boost of interest.
 These campaigns involve sending products to the influencer.
 They then make a contest or random drawing to give said products to lucky followers.
 Giveaways can result in a spike in brand engagement, building more awareness and generating leads.